-First National Bank repossessed property can be found through a number of websites, the best of those however, is the FBN website.
-When you visit www.fnb.co.za, there are specific sections dedicated to the sale of properties in execution and repossessed properties.
+First National Bank repossessed property listings in South Africa can be found online.
+However, the best of these is the FNB website.
+When you visit www.fnb.co.za, there are specific sections that show the sale of properties in execution and repossessed houses.

-What many people do not realise is that if their houses are repossessed, the banks are obliged to report this to the credit bureaus.
-What is worse is that if the bank cannot make back the money owning in its entirety through the auctioning off of the property, you will be liable for the outstanding amount which can leave you even worse off as not only will you be blacklisted, but you will have outstanding debt too.
+Some people do not realise that if their house is taken back, the banks will report this to the credit bureaus.
+If the bank cannot make back the money outstanding through the auctioning off of the property, you will be liable for the amount remaining.
+Which can leave you even worse off.
+You can be blacklisted.
+And still have debt to pay off.